SoftHu/tos_avg/En/ntg_first_meet.md

 make me a glass of fine Sakura Wine, and I'll give you some bamboo in exchange.]
 1739246340704680 -->|How am I going to get Sakura Wine?|1739246859444664[<b>Speaker 👉 Nyotengu:</b>
-\nMusashi's shop sells it, but as a farm owner, you should learn to brew your own sake.
+\n&lbrace;npc.4203&rbrace;'s shop sells it, but as a farm owner, you should learn to brew your own sake.
 I'll wait here for you.]
 1739246340704680 -->|All right.|1739246775566775[<b>Speaker 👉 Nyotengu:</b>